anoniz/cppOOP/readme.txt

 getline Function Sometimes Doesn't take whole String value or 1st Character of string.

 # Side Notes..
-I Have Used Goto Statements And Loop To Never Stop The Program..
+I Have Used Goto Statements And Loops To Never Stop The Program..
 Because You Probably Don't Want It To Stop After Setting UP.
 All The Members And Books..
 You Will Lose EveryThing :) ......